Loop3D/map2loop-2-legacy/README.rst

-              load basal contacts as vectors from csv file load interpolated bedding orientations from csv file load basal contacts as geopandas GeoDataFrame of polylinesPolylines load sorted stratigraphy from csv file
+              load basal contacts as vectors from csv file load interpolated bedding orientations from csv file load basal contacts as geopandas GeoDataFrame of Polylines load sorted stratigraphy from csv file
               calculate distance matrix of all orientations to all contacts